WellthCare

 1. Cost Sharing and Premiums

-Retiree plans almost always involve higher out-of-pocket costs for the individual.
-Employers frequently significantly reduce or eliminate their premium contributions for retirees.
-Retirees may pay the full premium, a fixed stipend, or be moved to a defined contribution model.
-Copayments, coinsurance, and deductibles are also often restructured to align with Medicare's design.
+Retiree plans almost always mean higher out-of-pocket costs.
+Employers often cut their premium contributions way back—or drop them entirely.
+Retirees end up paying the full premium, getting a fixed stipend, or moving to a defined contribution model.
+Copays, coinsurance, and deductibles get reshaped to align with Medicare, too.

 2. Plan Design and Integration